quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week1.md

 - 11:00 AM: Submitted **PR #487** from branch `render-docs`.
 - 2:30  PM: Able to set the tags on Azure resources using Python SDK for Azure.
 - 4:00  PM: **PR #488** Submitted for review.
 When render-manager starts a node, it sets the tags to that node successfully.
 But how to get VM name in `jobs.py` ? (**#483**)
+- 5:00  PM: Now we have a problem.
+If we tag a render-worker with a `job.id` and if the worker picks the next job, how will we be able to set the tags corresponding to new job ?
+We have to figure out a way of accessing the `worker` node from the callback function that executes whenever a new job is picked. (**#483**)

 ## **Saturday: March 9**
 - 9:30  AM: Started working on `Show woodwork internals in 3D`. (**#392**)